HypothesisWorks/hypothesis/docs/packaging.rst

 The primary guideline is this: If you are not prepared to keep up with the Hypothesis release schedule, don't.
 You will annoy me and are doing your users a disservice.

-Hypothesis has quite a frequent release schedule.
-It's very rare that it goes a month without a release, and there are often multiple releases in a given month.
+Hypothesis has a very frequent release schedule.
+It's rare that it goes a week without a release, and there are often multiple releases in a given week.

-Many people not only fail to follow the release schedule but also seem included to package versions which are months out of date even at the point of packaging.
-This will cause me to be very annoyed with you and you will consequently get very little co-operation from me.

-If you *are* prepared to keep up with the Hypothesis release schedule, the rest of this document outlines some information you might find useful.
+If you *are* prepared to keep up with this schedule, you might find the rest of this document useful.

 ----------------
 Release tarballs